Starting to Homeschool

 Are you starting to homeschool or need fresh inspiration?
 Here are tips on how to start homeschooling, homeschool teaching strategies, units you could cover and more!

-This whole situation is tough… for so many reasons.
 I’ll try to offer some practical starting points below, but first let me say that you can do this!

 For one thing, you know your kids better than anyone else.